fonyango/Data-Analysis/Facebook Live Sellers/README.md

   -_-- A post that is loved or liked has a higher probability of being shared._

 - Limitations:

-- Two main limitations of this project are as follows:
+Two main limitations of this project are as follows:

-_-- It was not possible to tell te actual post that was done.
+  -_-- It was not possible to tell te actual post that was done.
 For instance, it could be that more reactions were made on a photo/video of particular type of fashion or cosmetic product.
-Specific type of a product could have a bearing on the engagement rate of the post.
+Specific type of a product could have a bearing on the engagement rate of the post._

-_-- The data did not provide the variable for the retailers.
-This might have helped to understand whether a retailer had an influence on the engagement rates of their posts.
+  -_-- The data did not provide the variable for the retailers.
+This might have helped to understand whether a retailer had an influence on the engagement rates of their posts._